-Nothing elevates happy hour like the sweeping views of the twinkling city lights or magical pink and orange sunsets (courtesy of the smog) punctuated by beachside palaces and palms.
-If there’s one way to take in Los Angeles it’s from the top floor, shrouded in plants and dotted with fairy lights.
-Here are some of our favorites gardens in the sky where cocktails, music, food and good times are guaranteed.
+Nothing elevates happy hour like the sweeping views of the twinkling city lights or magical pink-and-orange sunsets (courtesy of the smog), punctuated by beachside palaces and palms.
+If there’s one way to take in Los Angeles, it’s from the top floor, shrouded in plants and dotted with fairy lights.
+Here are some of our favorite rooftop bars where cocktails, music, food and good times are guaranteed.

 The hotspot, located on Melrose and La Cienega, offers some of the best views of West Hollywood.
 The insanely popular rooftop is the first section of the multistorey dining and drinking haven to reopen.
 You’ll have to wait for the main dining room to open over the next few weeks.
-The good news is that the Melrose Rooftop Theatre is back for the summer albeit with a new socially-distanced setup.
+You might also want to check out their more tropical sister space, Las Palmas.

-Perch LA, the Downtown rooftop hotspot, and its breathtaking 360-degree views are yours to enjoy once again!
+Perch LA, the Downtown rooftop hotspot, and its breathtaking 360-degree views are yours to enjoy!
 Head up to the 15th floor and waltz through the eclectic interior of the bar and restaurant filled with vintage oddities and colorful textiles.
-Then, step through the arches and out onto the outdoor terrace covered with lush greenery and fire pits to take in the sunsets over the city.
+Then, step through the arches and onto the outdoor terrace covered with lush greenery and fire pits to take the sunsets over the city.
 On the 16th floor, you’ll find an open rooftop terrace for more all-encompassing views of the city.

 Walking under this canopy of white wisterias and exotic blooms will make you feel like wandering through the Enchanted Forest.
 At Catch, you’re likely to rub shoulders with the rich and famous, a crowd that’s glammed up to the gills, while you work your way through a decadent seafood tower.
 The unique cocktails will make the chandeliers and moody fairy lights at this hotspot twinkle just that little bit extra.

 9. Mama Shelter